Car clutch problems

 How long do clutches last?

-Clutches generally last up to 80,000 miles or so, but they can wear out more quickly depending on how you drive your car.
+Clutches last up to 80,000 miles or so, but they can wear out more quickly depending on how you drive your car.

 There are some ways you can help your clutch last longer.

-“Riding” the clutch is the most common reason for premature clutch failure.
+1. Take your foot completely off the clutch pedal between gear changes and whenever you don’t need to press it.‘Riding’ the clutch is the most common reason for premature clutch failure.
 Even the slightest pressure on the pedal will partially disengage the clutch, causing the release bearing, pressure plate and flywheel to overheat.

+2. Put the gearbox in neutral when stationary and release the clutch pedal.
 This engages the clutch and releases all the pressure on the components.
 Always make sure the handbrake is on when the car is stationary and not in gear.

-This will quickly wear out the friction plate, as it's effectively slipping the clutch in order to keep the car stationary.
-Press the clutch and brake together to stop the car and apply the handbrake.
+3. Avoid ‘holding’ the car on hills and slopes with the clutch.
+This will quickly wear out the friction plate, as it's effectively slipping the clutch to keep the car stationary.
+Press the clutch and brake together to stop the car and apply the handbrake

 4. Accelerate and decelerate smoothly, changing gears as appropriate to help you do this.